-The fund balance of the General Fund increased because of positive actual results for 20155/20166.
+The fund balance of the General Fund increased because of positive actual results for 2016/2017.

-In total, the School District received \$720K more revenue than originally budgeted.
-The School District's revenues from local sources were \$842K more than budgeted.
-This is mainly attributable to a more real estate tax revenues collected in the current fiscal year than was budgeted.
-The School District realized a negative budget to actual variance for state sources in the amount of \$131K and a positive variance in federal sources in the amount of \$10K.
+In total, the School District received \$4.27M more revenue than originally budgeted.
+The School District's revenues from local sources were \$3.95M more than budgeted.
+This is mainly attributable to more real estate tax revenues collected in the current fiscal year than was budgeted.
+The School District also realized a positive budget to actual variance for state and federal sources in the amount of \$180K and \$106K respectively.
 While various state and federal funds were different than the original budget, the majority of this type of funding was to subsidize certain mandated and restricted expenditures.

-Expenditures before transfers were budgeted at \$142.5M, while actual expenditures were \$140.5M.
+Expenditures before transfers were budgeted at \$151.1M, while actual expenditures were \$149.2M.
 Savings were realized in many line items due to the School District's yearly commitment to decreasing expenses and curtailing spending in order to provide the best possible education in a fiscally responsible manner.

-Savings included salaries, benefits, professional fees and services, transportation contracted services, repairs and maintenance and utilities.
+Savings included salaries, benefits, repairs and maintenance and utilities.

-Overall, the School District's General Fund actual revenues were greater than expenditures and other financing sources and uses (net) by \$2.35M, as displayed on the Statement of Revenues, Expenditures, and Changes in Fund Balance - Governmental Funds, thus increasing the fund balance of the School District.
+Overall, the School District's General Fund actual revenues were greater than expenditures and other financing sources and uses (net) by \$4.24M, as displayed on the Statement of Revenues, Expenditures, and Changes in Fund Balance - Governmental Funds, thus increasing the fund balance of the School District.